JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 ***

-When we got back home, I carefully conencted the Atari 810 disk drive to my Atari 400 and inserted a diskette a friend let me borrow into the drive.
-It had AtariDOS on it so all
+When we got back home, I carefully conencted the Atari 810 disk drive to my Atari 400 with that new data cable and inserted a bootable diskette into the drive that a friend let me borrow.
+The disk had